-Note: If you are scheduled to work on a holiday but the site/facility to which you are assigned does not celebrate the holiday, you will be paid your regular rate.
+Note: If you are scheduled to work on a holiday but the site/facility in which you are assigned does not celebrate the holiday, you will be paid your regular rate.
 If your site observes other holidays not listed you will be paid accordingly.
-Holiday hours are from 11 pm the night prior to 7 pm the day of the holiday.
+Holiday hours are from 11pm the night prior to 7pm the day of the holiday.